|Nutritional Guidelines (per serving)|

 This delicious spicy cream sauce with shrimp is a snap to prepare and tastes great over fish or pasta.
 For example, serve it with red snapper and angel hair pasta.

-- 4 to 6 ounces medium to large shrimp (chopped)
+4 to 6 ounces medium to large shrimp, coarsely chopped

 Melt the butter in a heavy saucepan over medium-low heat.

 Add the shrimp and sliced green onions; sauté for about 1 minute, stirring constantly.